-Barking is the result of either anxiety, fear, or genetics.
+Barking is the result of either anxiety or your dog being pre-genetically deposed to barking, like hounds.
 If you own a breed that is known to bark, then work on teaching your dog the "quiet" command (see below), provide plenty of outlets, and provide toys to keep them busy.
 Anxiety-related barking, especially if it is a new behavior, may be the result of an underlying medical issue, so the first thing you should do is take your dog to the vet.
 If everything checks out medically, the second thing you need to do is determine when your dog barks, for how long your dog barks, and what is causing him to bark.
 If your dog barks when you are not home, ask your neighbors, drive or walk around the block then watch and listen for a while, or start a tape recorder or video camera when you leave for work.
 Hopefully you will be able to discover which of the following anxiety related problems is the cause of your dog's barking.

-Social Isolation/Attention Seeking
+Social Isolation / Attention Seeking